General

 In another scenario, a delivery is at risk due to unexpected traffic.
 Instead of allowing delays to cascade, the system identifies the risk early and reallocates the delivery to a nearby driver.
 The customer is informed of the updated ETA, and the delivery is completed on time.

-The Business Impact of Intelligent Fulfillment
+The Business Impact of Intelligent Quick Commerce Fulfillment

 Organizations see a reduction in delivery costs as routes become more efficient and fleet utilization improves.
 Failed deliveries decrease, lowering the cost of re-attempts and improving overall reliability.